 Overview

 A substantial C++ MoQT implementation inside Google’s QUICHE library (part of Chromium).
 Includes ~74+ source files plus a tools directory with relay, server, client, chat, and simulator applications.
-This is one of the more actively developed implementations in the ecosystem, with commits through April 2026.
+This is one of the more actively developed implementations in the ecosystem, with commits continuing into mid-2026.

 Draft Support